niloufareshghi/Pattern-Recognition/PCA or Slope Detector/README.md

 b.
 Now, you should detect pixels of the watch.
 To aim this, with a threshold, convert the grayscale image to a binary image(0 or 255).

 c.
-You map the watch`s pixels to R2 space in this step.
+You map the watch's pixels to R2 space in this step.
 You can extract horizontal and vertical indexes of pixels that are in the watch`s area.
 Now you have a dataset that has two features
 (indexes). plot the obtained dataset.

 d.
 Implement the PCA and perform it on the dataset and obtain eigenvectors and eigenvalues; plot the obtained eigenvectors and points in one graph.
 Discuss the eigenvalues and